pocomane/MiSTer_Batch_Control/Readme.md

 Some functionalities need specific support for each system.
 To handle not-supported or non-standard cases, the `CUSTOM` system is provided.
-It let you, for example, to freely set the game directory, the symulated key sequence, etc.  It is configured with the environment variables specified in the `list_core` command section.
+It let you, for example, to freely set the game directory, the startup delay, etc.  It is configured with the environment variables specified in the `list_core` command section.
 If you make a system work in this way, please open a github issue specifying the value of the variables, so its support can